skaradogan189/ChangePassword/README.md

 # ChangePassword
-How to change Oracle database password in windows based solution Its kind of password changing screen whu using Oracle database
+How to change Oracle database password in windows based solution Its kind of desktop password changing screen who are using Oracle database 10g or later